 Parameter Description Setting range Default Menu path Slave ID Device address (Slave ID) within the bus system.
 Each device address has to be unique within a bus system.
-1 - 247 1 [Device Para /Modbus /Communication] Unit ID The Unit Identifier is used for routing.
+1 - 247 1 [Device Para /Modbus / Communication /RTU] Unit ID The Unit Identifier is used for routing.
 This parameter is to be set, if a Modbus RTU and a Modbus TCP network should be coupled.
-1 - 255 255 [Device Para /Modbus /Communication] TCP Port Config TCP Port Configuration.
+1 - 255 255 [Device Para /Modbus / Communication /TCP] TCP Port Config TCP Port Configuration.
 This parameter is to be set only if the default Modubs TCP Port should not be used.
-Default, Private Default [Device Para /Modbus /Communication] Port Port number And Only available if: TCP Port Config = Private 502 - 65535 502 [Device Para /Modbus /Communication] t-timeout Within this time the answer has to be received by the SCADA system, otherwise the request will be disregarded.
+Default, Private Default [Device Para /Modbus / Communication /TCP] Port IP Port Number.
+And Only available if: TCP Port Config = Private In general it is recommended to keep the default value. if this is not possible then select a number out of the private range 49152-52151 or 52162-65535 that is not yet in use within your network.
+And Only available if: TCP Port Config = Private 502 - 65535 502 [Device Para /Modbus / Communication /TCP] t-timeout Within this time the answer has to be received by the SCADA system, otherwise the request will be disregarded.
 In that case the Scada system detects a communication failure and the Scada System has to send a new request.
-0.01 - 10.00s 1s [Device Para /Modbus /Communication] Baud rate Baud rate 1200, 2400, 4800, 9600, 19200, 38400 19200 [Device Para /Modbus /Communication]
+0.01 - 10.00s 1s [Device Para /Modbus / Communication /RTU] Baud rate Baud rate 1200, 2400, 4800, 9600, 19200, 38400 19200 [Device Para /Modbus / Communication /RTU]

-Parameter Description Setting range Default Menu path Physical Settings Digit 1: Number of bits.
+Parameter Description Setting range Default Menu path

+Physical Settings Digit 1: Number of bits.
 Digit 2: E=even parity, O=odd parity, N=no parity.
 Digit 3: Number of stop bits.
+More information on 8E1, 8E1 [Device Para

+801, /Modbus

-More information on the parity: It is possible that the last data bit is followed by a parity bit which is used for recognition of communication errors.
+the parity: It is possible that the last data bit 8N1, 1

+is followed by a parity bit which is used for recognition of communication errors.
 The parity bit ensures that with even parity ("EVEN") always an even number of bits with valence "1" or with odd parity ("ODD") an odd number of "1" valence bits are transmitted.
 But it is also possible to transmit no parity bits (here the setting is "Parity = None").
 More information on the stop-bits: The end of a data byte is terminated by the stop-bits.
+8N2 Communication

+/RTU]

+t call If there is no request tologram cont from 1 - 3600s 10s [Device Para

+t-call If there is no request telegram sent from Scada to the device after expiry of this time - the device concludes a communication failure within the Scada system.
+1 - 30005 105 /Modbus

+\bigotimes / Communication

+/General Settings]

+Scada CmdBlo Activating (allowing)/ Deactivating (disallowing) the blocking of the Scada Commands inactive, inactive [Device Para

+• active /Modbus

+\bigotimes / Communication

+/General Settings]

-8E1, 8O1, 8N1, 8N2 8E1 [Device Para /Modbus /Communication] t-call If there is no request telegram sent from Scada to the device after expiry of this time - the device concludes a communication failure within the Scada system.
-1 - 3600s 10s [Device Para /Modbus /Communication] Scada CmdBlo Activating (allowing)/ Deactivating (disallowing) the blocking of the Scada Commands inactive, active inactive [Device Para /Modbus /Communication] Disable Latching Disable Latching: If this parameter is active (true), none of the Modbus states will be latched.
-That means that trip signals wont be latched by Modbus. inactive, active inactive [Device Para /Modbus /Communication] AllowGap If this parameter is active (True), the user can request a set of modbus register without getting an exception, because of invalid address in the requested array.
+Disable Latching Disable Latching: If this parameter is active (true), none of the Modbus states will be latched.
+That means that trip signals wont be latched by Modbus. inactive, active inactive [Device Para

+/Modbus /

+, Communication

+/General Settings]

+AllowGap If this parameter is active (True), the user can request a set of modbus register without getting an exception, because of invalid address in the requested array.
 The invalid addresses have a special value 0xFAFA, but the user is responsible for ignoring invalid addresses.
-Attention: This special value can be valid, if address is valid. inactive, active inactive [Device Para /Modbus /Communication] Optical rest position Optical rest position Light off, Light on Light on [Device Para /Modbus /Communication] Config Bin Inp1 Configurable Binary Input 1n, Assignment List [Device Para /Modbus /Configb Registers /States] Latched Config Bin Inp1 Latched Configurable Binary Input inactive, active inactive [Device Para /Modbus /Configb Registers /States]
+Attention: This special value can be valid, if address is valid. inactive, inactive [Device Para

+active /Modbus

+/ Communication

+/General

+Settings]